CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 The next option is to Display Owners this is only aplicable to the Community type badge.
-The last option is the Module Alignment here you can choose one of three options Left, Right or Center. *Firgure 18b*
+The last option is the Module Alignment here you can choose one of three options Left, Right or Center. *[Figure 18b]*

 ![Figure
 18b](images/docs/joomla/extensions/social-links/cw-gplus-mod-config-layout2.png){.coalaweb-docs}